selfcoder-gazell/selfcoder-gazell/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the UK.
 - :telescope: I’m working on my GitHub page.
-- :telescope: I’m doing a<a href="https://www.edx.org/learn/probability/harvard-university-fat-chance-probability-from-the-ground-up#:~:text=Created%20specifically%20for%20those%20who,memorization%20of%20terms%20and%20formulae.">Probability from the Ground</a> course to improve my reasoning skills and understanding of statistics.
+- :telescope: I’m doing a<a href="https://www.edx.org/learn/probability/harvard-university-fat-chance-probability-from-the-ground-up#:~:text=Created%20specifically%20for%20those%20who,memorization%20of%20terms%20and%20formulae."> Probability from the Ground</a> course to improve my reasoning skills and understanding of statistics.
 - :telescope: I’m reading <a href="https://www.google.co.uk/books/edition/Clean_Code/_i6bDeoCQzsC?hl=en&gbpv=1&printsec=frontcover">Clean Code</a> book by Robert C. Martin.
 - :seedling: Exploring What tech stack would be most suitable for my portfolio page.